Freedom of Information

 How to apply for information

 The Royal Mint publishes a lot of information about how it operates and about its products and services.
 It is possible that the information you seek may already be published and, before making a request, you should check whether we already publish the information you want on this website.
+You should also check the website of The Royal Mint Museum as the information that you seek may be published there.

 In making a request you need to: